-In the existing district the drainage improvements were installed by the developers, subdividers of the land, and the continued maintenance was guaranteed through the establishment of a Drainage Benefit Assessment Area.
-If the installation of the improvements and the guaranteed maintenance did not occur, the lots would not have been established and could not have been sold to any distinct and separate owner.
-The establishment of each distinct and separate lot is a special benefit which permits the construction of a building or structure on the property and the ownership and sale of the distinct lot in perpetuity.
+The installation and continued maintenance of drainage improvements by the developers, subdividers of the land, was guaranteed through the establishment of a Drainage Benefit Assessment Area as a condition of subdivision and development.
+Had the installation of the improvements and the guaranteed maintenance not occurred, the lots would not have been established and could not have been sold to any distinct and separate owner.
+Thus, the ability to establish each distinct and separate lot which permits the construction of a building or structure on the property and the ownership and sale of the distinct lot in perpetuity is a particular and distinct special benefit conferred only to the real property located in the District..

 All the lots are established at the same time once the conditions regarding the improvements and the continued maintenance are guaranteed.
-As a result, each lot within the District receives a special and distinct benefit from the improvements and to the same degree.
+As a result, each lot within the District is conferred a particular and distinct special benefit from the improvements and to the same degree.
 DBAA No. 3 is a multi-family residential development and is assessed based on the number of dwelling units within the development.
 DBAA Nos.
-6, 18, 19, 20 and 22 are single-family residential developments and each developable lot is one dwelling unit, so these developments are assessed based on the number of dwelling units within them.
+6, 18, 19, 20, 22 and 2008-1 are single-family residential developments and each developable lot is one dwelling unit, so these developments are assessed based on the number of dwelling units within them.